Dicke superradiant enhancement of the heat current in circuit QED: Experimental proposal

 \section{Experimental proposal}

 In this Section, we discuss an experimental proposal to observe the enhanced heat current in a circuit QED platform.
-In Fig.~\ref{fig2} (a) we plot the dependence of the heat current $\dot{Q}_{\rm h}$ on the number of qubits for different temperatures of the parasitic bath, as in Fig.~\ref{fig3}, but this time using physical parameters - reported in Tab.~\ref{tab:parameters} - that have been successfully used to describe a previous experiment \cite{Ronzani_NatPhys_2018}.
-This plot demonstrates that the collective enhancement of the heat current is quite pronounced when using parameters that are feasible in experimental settings.
+In Fig.~\ref{fig2} (a) we plot the dependence of the heat current $\dot{Q}_{\rm h}$ on the number of qubits for different temperatures of the parasitic bath, as in Fig.~\ref{fig3}, but using physical parameters - reported in Tab.~\ref{tab:parameters} - that have been used to describe a previous experiment \cite{Ronzani_NatPhys_2018}.
+This plot demonstrates that the collective enhancement of the heat current is quite pronounced when using parameters that are feasible in experimental settings as long as the temperature of the parasitic bath is roughly below $150\text{mK}$.

 Furthermore, we propose a minimal single-device experiment to demonstrate the collective advantage in a setup with $N=2$ transmon qubits.
 Ideally, we would like to compare the collective current $\dot{Q}_{\rm h}$ with the independent case $\dot{Q}^{\rm ind}_{\rm h}$ in Eq.~\eqref{eq:current_independent}, where each qubit is independently coupled with its bath.
 However, working with two different devices introduces variability in Hamiltonian parameters due to fabrication differences which makes a direct comparison difficult.
 To circumvent this problem, we devise a protocol where we exploit the possibility of controlling the frequency of each transmon by adjusting the external magnetic flux threading through it.
-By controlling the detuning between the qubits we can move in practice from the collective to the independent coupling scheme.
-Let us therefore assume that the two transmon qubits have tunable frequencies, $\omega_0^{(1)}$ and $\omega_0^{(2)}$.
-When both of these frequencies are resonant with the LC resonator frequency ($\omega_0^{(k)}=\omega_{\rm LC}$ for $k=1,2$), the transmons are collectively coupled to the same modes of the baths.
-Under this condition, the heat current is the collective one $\dot{Q}_{\rm h}$, determined by Eq.~\eqref{eq:heatcurrent3} and discussed in previous sections.
-However, if we detune e.g. the second qubit setting $\omega_0^{(2)}=\omega_{\rm LC}/2$, while keeping the first qubit on resonance $\omega_0^{(1)}=\omega_{\rm LC}$, we can effectively ``disconnect'' the second qubit.

-We label the heat current in this configuration as $\dot{Q}^{\rm det}_{\rm h}$.
-In this detuned scenario, the qubits interact with independent modes of the baths and behave independently.
-Additionally, due to the significant detuning of the second qubit, it contributes negligibly to the heat current.
-Therefore, we expect that only the first qubit contributes significantly to the heat current, hence we expect that $\dot{Q}^{\rm det}_{\rm h}\approx \dot{Q}^{\rm ind}_{\rm h}/2$.
+By controlling the detuning between the qubits, we can switch between the collective and the independent coupling scheme on the same device.